AppAmbit/appambit-sdk-android/push/appambit-sdk-push-notifications/README.md

     AppAmbitPushNotifications.requestNotificationPermission(this)
     ```

-**That's it!** Your app is now ready to receive basic push notifications.
+**That's it!** Your app is now ready to receive and display push notifications.

 ---

 ## Usage

-### Default Behavior

-By default, the SDK handles notifications automatically:

-*   **Click Action**: Tapping a notification will open your app's main launcher activity.
-*   **Small Icon**: The SDK will use your app's launcher icon.
-If not found, it uses a safe system default.
-*   **Image**: If the push payload contains an `imageUrl`, the SDK will download and display it as a `BigPictureStyle` notification.

 ### Permission Listener (Optional)